ArtRedD/WebCrawler/README.md

 5) "images" - links to images on the current wiki page concattenated with ' ; '

 /////

-DevOpsLab1_ArtemBelov_V2.ipynb - is a modification of the DevOpsLab1_ArtemBelov.ipynb that saves images as base64 binary format instead of links to them output2.xlsx - output file for the new version of the script Instead of concattenation, binary images are inserted into separate columns in a row corresponding to the wiki page they were found on
+DevOpsLab1_ArtemBelov_V2.ipynb - is a modification of the DevOpsLab1_ArtemBelov.ipynb that saves images as base64 binary format instead of links to them <br>
+output2.xlsx - output file for the new version of the script <br>
+Instead of concattenation, binary images are inserted into separate columns in a row corresponding to the wiki page they were found on

 /////

 To run the web crawler the function wiki_crawler(path, start_url, links_lim=1000) in DevOpsLab1_ArtemBelov.ipynb should be run, where parameters are as follows: